nnellans/terraform-guide/README.md

 # Lifecycle Settings Meta-Argument
 - Every terraform resource supports a `lifecycle` Meta-Argument block
-- It can configure how that resource is created, updated, or deleted.
+- It can configure how that resource is created, updated, or deleted
 ```terraform
 resource "azurerm_some_resource" "someName" {
   key = value